National Socialist black metal: Origins in the Norwegian black metal scene

 Similar statements were also uttered by scene members from other countries.
 Michael W. Ford of the American band Black Funeral mentioned that Nazi occultism was very important to him, called his former band Sorath his "old SS Death squad" and claimed "you have to be white to play Black metal".
-We was the American leader of Cymophane, an organisation started by Vikernes.
+He was the American leader of Cymophane, an organisation started by Vikernes.
 He would later disassociate himself from Nazism.
 According to the authors of Lords of Chaos, in 1995, three Swedish black-metallers (including Mika "Belfagor" Hakola of the band Nefandus) went on a "niggerhunt" in Linköping.
 Wielding an axe and two machetes, they "terrorized" a black man.
 Nefandus were later "considered to be Nazi sympathizers", though Belfagor explained: "This could not be further from the truth, but I guess this has to do with some of the controversial comments I made in various magazines in my youth, when I still aspired to play in the most hated band in the world.
 I used a lot of provocative language back then.
 But to sort things out: I associate with people of all creeds and colours. ...
 So to be labeled a Nazi or a racist is very offensive to me".

 Vikernes and his project Burzum are generally seen as the main catalyst in the development of the NSBM movement, although Burzum was never explicitly political.
 Although Vikernes has claimed to not be a neo-Nazi, he has participated in neo-Nazi activities and his statements have expressed neo-Nazi views and antagonism toward Muslims and Jews.
 According to an interview in Blood & Honour magazine, Vikernes contacted neo-Nazi organization Zorn 88 in 1992 and joined White Aryan Resistance before he killed Euronymous.
 While in prison, "Vikernes began to formulate his nationalist heathen ideology" and wrote a manifesto called Vargsmål.
 It became available on the internet for a while in 1996, and in 1997 it was printed by a Norwegian publisher.
 Once imprisoned, Vikernes abandoned the black metal scene and started touting a neo-Nazi variety of Heathenry.
 According to Vikernes, he stopped playing metal music because of its origin as "Negro music", and argued that "the 'metal heads' tend to behave like a bunch of 'White Niggers', so to speak, with their sex, drugs and rock'n'roll culture."
 Vikernes also has claimed that the scene had begun "as a nationalistic (Norwegian-centric), racist and anti-Christian revolt" but was "hijacked" by the "Jew-dominated music industry".
 He claims the industry made it into another tool with which to destroy Europe, by promoting bands who embraced "everything sick and anti-European on this planet, from porn and promiscuity to drugs and homosexuality".